UPDATE 1-UK Stocks-Factors to watch on June 6

 (Adds company news item, futures)

-June 6 Britain's FTSE 100 index is seen opening flat on Tuesday, according to financial bookmakers, with futures 0.05 percent higher ahead of the cash market open.
+June 6 (Reuters) - Britain's FTSE 100 index is seen opening flat on Tuesday, according to financial bookmakers, with futures 0.05 percent higher ahead of the cash market open.

 * SHAWBROOK: British challenger bank Shawbrook Group Plc said it rejected a raised and final 868 million pounds ($1.12 billion) offer from private equity groups trying to take control of the lender.